r0manski/bouquet/README.md

 * Sign in a User - [POST] (/api/login)
   - Sign in a existing user from posted data.
 * Send a Twitter - [POST] (/twitter/:resumeid)
-  - Send a Twitter from posted data
+  - Send a Twitter from posted data.

 ## Coding Principals

-1. Validate all input data
+1. Validate the input data
 2. Handle error friendly
 3. Keep code readable
 4. Code should have minimal dependencies
 5. Proper indentation
-6. Nest tags properly
+6. Declare a variable before using it
 7. Eliminate unnecessary resources/tags
 8. Follow name conventions (e.g. variable/object: changeColor, class/method: InputManager)
 9. Logical ordering